Is Accounts Receivable Debit or Credit?

 Conclusion

-In the modern scenario, account receivable holds one of the most important positions as it is an essential component of current assets.
-In the past, major scams have been taken place by manipulating the accounts receivables, and thus, it is very crucial to ensure the correct disclosure of the same.
-From the above discussion, it can be clearly understood, that account receivable, generally will be debited if it is to be considered post-issuance of the invoice.
-However, if it is in relation to the advance receipt from the customer, then it is needed to be credited.
-Professionals will be needed to use their judgment to identify whether any significant financing portion exists or not in recording unearned liability.
+In the current scenario, account receivable holds one of the most important positions as it is an essential component of current assets.
+In the past, major scams have taken place by manipulating the accounts receivables, and thus, it is crucial to ensure the proper disclosure of the same.
+From the above discussion, it can be understood that account receivable generally will be debited if it is to be considered post-issuance of the invoice.
+However, if it concerns the advance receipt from the customer, it is needed to be credited.
+Professionals will be needed to use their judgment to identify whether any significant financing portion exists or not in unearned recording liability.

 This article has been a guide to Accounts Receivable – Debit or Credit.
 Here we discuss IFRS treatment of accounts receivables along with examples & explanations.
 You may learn more about accounting from the following articles –